 General Electric (NYS: GE)

 How is Whirlpool doing by this quick checkup?
-At first glance, not so great.
-Trailing-12-month revenue increased 2.9%, and inventory increased 14.8%.
-Over the sequential quarterly period, the trend looks healthier.
-Revenue grew 7.5%, and inventory grew 4.5%.
+At first glance, pretty well.
+Trailing-12-month revenue increased 3.3%, and inventory decreased 7.1%.
+Over the sequential quarterly period, the trend looks healthy.
+Revenue dropped 2.2%, and inventory dropped 6.7%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.
 (Some companies report the first two types as a single category.)